Holiness In Two Parts

 - After salvation, the believer will grow and practical holiness and righteousness as he makes choices led by the Holy Spirit and the word of God.
 (Practical reality in our own site)

-Both legalism and libertinism are erroneous extremes created by misunderstanding of this principle.
+Both legalism and libertinism are erroneous extremes created by a misunderstanding of this principle.

 Bible References: Luke 1:74–75, Matthew 5:20, Hebrews 12:14, 1 Peter 1:15–16, 2 Corinthians 5:21, Philippians 2:12–13